Museu de Ciències Naturals de Barcelona

 • Collection of Neuropterida and similar insects

-This collection consists of some 11,000 specimens and contains Neuroptera (green lacewings and similar), Mecoptera (scorpion flies), Trichoptera (caddis flies), Ephemeroptera (mayflies), Plecoptera (stoneflies and similar), Embioptera (webspinners), Psocoptera (booklice and similar) and Odonata (dragonflies and damselflies).
-Many of these insects come from the Navàs collection, which contains numerous type specimens and material from five continents.
+This collection contains some 11,000 specimens including numerous Neuroptera (green lacewings and similar), Mecoptera (scorpion flies), Trichoptera (caddis flies), Ephemeroptera (mayflies), Plecoptera (stoneflies and similar), Embioptera (webspinners), Psocoptera (booklice and similar) and Odonata (dragonflies and damselflies).
+Many of these insects come from the Longinos Navás collection, which contains numerous type specimens and material from all five continents.

-Longí Navàs i Ferrer (Cabacés, 1858-Gerona, 1938) was a Jesuit priest, as well as a first-class naturalist.
-He was world renowned as an entomologist and a specialist in Neuroptera, and today his name is still connected with this order of insects, of which he identified nearly 1,900 species and varieties and almost 300 new genera.
+Longinos Navás i Ferrer (Cabacés, 1858-Girona, 1938) was a Jesuit priest, scientist and an outstanding naturalist.
+Professor at the Colegio del Salvador of Zaragoza (1892-1936).
+He is world-renowned as an entomologist and, above all, a specialist in Neuroptera; today, his name is still associated with this order of insects as he described nearly 300 new genera and 1,900 species and varieties.

 • Hymenoptera and Diptera Collections